ApryseSDK/webviewer-cors/README.md

 Since the WebViewer iframe is hosted on a different domain, to interact and use APIs, we have to utilize `postMessage`.

-The `config.js` and `App.tsx` are configured to communicate with each other and load a document, and use some of the APIs like adding a rectangle annotation on page 2 of the document.
+The `config.js` and `App.tsx` are configured to communicate with each other to load a document and use some of the APIs like adding a rectangle annotation on page 2 of the document.

 ## WebViewer APIs